The Death Curse: Cast

+Production

+Soi encountered issues trying to appease the mainland Chinese censor board's restrictions regarding horror films.
+Knowing that the censors would take issue with depictions of ghosts, the production team introduced more comedic elements into the movie, portraying the supernatural encounters as pranks performed by the film's antagonist.
+Soi was still asked by the board to rewrite the script to make it less scary.

 Reception

 Sharon Wong of New Straits Times wrote, "You probably wouldn't be scared much, and although certain scenes do contain a chill factor, this quickly dissipates.
 However, The Death Curse is sufficient entertainment for a dreary afternoon."
 In the Malay Mail, Lim Chang Moh wrote, "Don't expect great acting and you won't be disappointed.
 The young stars are nice to look at, even if they appear awkward at times."

 Variety film critic Derek Elley stated, "Hong Kong pop duo Twins teams with its newer male equivalent, Boy'z, for some light fun 'n' thrills in The Death Curse, a Mainland-shot haunted house movie by promising helmer Soi Cheang (Horror Hotline … Big-Head Monster).
 The jury's still out on whether Cheang can marshal his early low-budget invention to more mainstream fare, but Twins fans and fantasy fests will want to check out this almost traditional, CGI-light item."